beast-paw/Weather_App/README.md

 The features of this project are, user can:

 1. User as sees the information about his current location weather.
-2. User can search for more than 200 cities around the world.
+2. User can search for 200+ cities around the world.

 ## Live Demo

-This project is hosted on Netlify.
+This project is hosted on Heroku.

 [Live demo link](https://peaceful-earth-67058.herokuapp.com/)